rajatrajat0210/rajatrajat0210/README.md

 ### 🔭 **Current Projects**
 - **AI Cold Email Generator**: Leveraging machine learning and natural language processing to streamline email communication.
+- **A Cloud-native application**: for real time resource monitoring, built with python, Docker, and Kubernetes, leveraging AWS services for scalable deployment.
 - **Full-Stack Time Management Tool**: A web app to track tasks, budgets, and notifications.

 ---